j-sh-park/caldarium_med_parsing_start/README.md

 ## Docker Container Setup Instructions and How to Use boostrap and export_data scripts

+### Prerequisites

+You need to have both docker and git installed before-hand.

 ### 1. Clone the Repository

 First, you need to download the code onto your computer: